-Though Michigan’s pension fund is only the 18th-largest in U.S., that doesn’t stop it from offering its employees an array of retirement plans from which to select.
+Though Michigan’s pension fund is not one of the 10-15 largest in the country, that doesn’t stop it from offering its employees an array of retirement plans from which to select.
 The state of Michigan’s Office of Retirement Services (ORS) administers a variety of retirement programs that serve eligible employees.
 These include closed defined benefit (DB) plans, open DB plans, defined contribution (DC) plans, hybrid plans and deferred compensation plans.
 When it comes to funding, the system’s DB plan funding comes from both member and employer contributions and investment earnings.
 All plans, however, come with death and disability benefits, life and health insurance and long-term care insurance.
-If you don’t want to navigate the complexities of the Michigan retirement system alone, consider using SmartAsset’s advisor matching tool to get paired with a financial advisor.
+If you don’t want to navigate the complexities of retirement alone, consider using SmartAsset’s financial advisor matching tool to get paired with advisors who serve your area.

 Michigan offers an extensive range of retirement systems for its public employees.
 Specifically, the state provides 11 different programs.
 The prerequisites for each vary.
 One of the key advantages of the state’s tax system, however, is that it doesn’t tax Social Security.
 Furthermore, different systems entail different position and eligibility requirements.
 So you’ll want to pay close attention to the details of each.

 |Public School Employees Retirement System: Defined Benefit (DB) Plan||– Employees who first worked for a Michigan public school before July 1, 2010.|